14 of the best dog-friendly beaches in the UK

 9. Nairn Beach

-Nairn Beach is one of the best of them, with miles of clean sand for the pooch to run over, sheltered shallow waters for doggy paddles, and a vast network of sand dunes to enjoy a dog walk in.
-There’s also a long promenade if you fancy a more leisurely walk with the pooch.
+The North of Scotland is famous for its beautiful white sandy beaches.
+Nairn Beach is one of the best of them, with miles of clean sand for the pooch to run over, sheltered shallow waters for doggy paddles, and a vast network of sand dunes to enjoy a walk in.
+There’s also a long promenade if you fancy a more leisurely stroll with the pooch.

 The beach also backs onto the town of Nairn.
 Being a seaside resort, there are plenty of things to do including a museum, shops, pubs, and two golf courses.